 Who are these books for?

-The book is intended to be read to or with children by their own social worker, their current carers or their adoptive parents.
+The books are intended to be read to or with children by their own social worker, their current carers or their adoptive parents.

 What you will find in these books

-The book offers a practical way to help children explore and understand adoption support, direct work and life story work.
-It can be used simply as a story, but also as a workbook and a tool for therapy, suitable for use with children of different ages.
+The books offer a practical way to help children explore and understand adoption support, direct work and life story work.
+They can be used simply as stories, but also as workbooks and tools for therapy, suitable for use with children of different ages.

-Practice guidelines (which can be removed from the book) offer suggestions and triggers for further discussion which can be developed to suit the needs of each child.
+Practice guidelines (which can be removed from the books) offer suggestions and triggers for further discussion which can be developed to suit the needs of each child.

 Judith Foxon is an adoption worker and has many years’ experience in recruiting and preparing families for children of all ages and of direct work with children.
 As an adoptive parent and foster carer herself, she is committed to developing better ways of helping families to communicate with and support their children.